-We analyze the nature of the optimal, revenue-maximizing, contract, in a dynamic environment with private information at the initial time of contracting as well as in all future periods.
+We analyze the nature of the revenue-maximizing contract in a dynamic environment with private information at the initial time of contracting as well as in all future periods.
 We consider a setting in continuous time and are mostly concerned with environments where the uncertainty, and in particular the private information of the agent is described by a Brownian motion.
 The present work makes progress by considering allocation problems that we refer to as weakly time separable.
-Namely, (i) the set of available allocations at time t is independent of the history of allocations and (ii) the flow utility function of the agent and the principal at time t depend only the initial and the current private information of the agent (and hence the qualifier of weakly time separable).
-The beneficial implications for the analysis of the optimal dynamic mechanism that come with the restriction to weakly time separable environment were already established in earlier work, notably in Pavan, Segal, and Toikka (2014a), with additional results in the online appendix, Pavan, Segal, and Toikka (2014b), where they define a corresponding separable environment.
+Namely, (i) the set of available allocations at time t is independent of the history of allocations and (ii) the flow utility functions of the agent and the principal at time t depend only the initial and the current private information of the agent (and hence the qualifier of weakly time separable).

 With time separability, the allocation rule that maximizes the expected dynamic virtual surplus has the property that the allocation at time t is a function of the report of the agent at time 0 and time t only.
 As a result, at every time t > 0, each agent is only facing a static reporting problem since the current report is only used to determine the current allocation.
 A notable implication of this separability is that the incentive compatibility conditions can be decomposed completely into a time 0 problem and a sequence of static problem at all times t > 0.
-This decomposition is possible in either discrete time as established earlier by Pavan, Segal, and Toikka (2014a) or in continuous time as established here.
 The restriction to time separable allocation problems is sufficiently mild to include many of the allocation problems explicitly analyzed in the literature so far, for the example the optimal quantity provision by the monopolist as in Battaglini (2005) or the auction environment of Eső and Szentes (2007).

 The specific contribution of the continuous time setting to the analysis of the optimal mechanism arises after establishing the necessary conditions for optimality under time separability.
-And in fact, we obtain the first order conditions by using the envelope theorem using a small class of relevant deviations which is precisely the approach taken in discrete time, see for Eső and Szentes (2007) and

-Pavan, Segal, and Toikka (2014a) for the seminal contributions.
-The resulting dynamic version of the virtual utility accounts for the influence that the present private information has on the future state of the world (and hence future private information of the agent) through a term that Pavan, Segal, and Toikka (2014a) refer to as impulse response function.
+And in fact, we obtain the first order conditions by using the envelope theorem using a small class of relevant deviations which is precisely the approach taken in discrete time, see for Eső and Szentes (2007) and Pavan, Segal, and Toikka (2014) for the seminal contributions.
+The resulting dynamic version of the virtual utility accounts for the influence that the present private information has on the future state of the world (and hence future private information of the agent) through a term that Pavan, Segal, and Toikka (2014) refer to as impulse response function.
 Now, in continuous time, the equivalent expression, which is commonly referred to as stochastic flow, is compact and summarizes the nature of the underlying stochastic process in an explicit formula.
 We then make use of the information conveyed by the stochastic flow in three distinct ways.

 First, we explicitly derive the nature of the optimal allocation policy and the associated transfer rules.
 We consider in some detail a number of well-known stochastic processes, in particular the arithmetic and the geometric Brownian motion.
 The natural starting point here is to consider the case in which the private information of the agent is the current state of the process, in particular the initial state of the Brownian motion is private information, but we also analyze the problem when either the drift or volatility of the process are private information.
 In Section 5 we consider the nature of the optimal mechanism for repeated sales when the type of the agent follows a geometric Brownian motion.
-We establish that commonly observed contracts such as flat rates, free consumption units, two-part tariffs and leasing contracts emerge as features of the optimal contract design.
+We establish that commonly observed contract features such as flat rates, free consumption units, two-part tariffs and leasing arrangements emerge as solutions to the optimal contract design.